Birdwood (Charlottesville, Virginia)

 Birdwood is a historic home located on the grounds of the University of Virginia's Birdwood Golf Course near Charlottesville, Albemarle County, Virginia.
-The documented history of what would come to be known as Birdwood began in the early 18th century, when David Lewis acquired the property in a 3,000 acre land grant from the Crown.
+The documented history of what would come to be known as Birdwood began in the early 18th century, when David Lewis acquired the property in a 3,000-acre land grant from the Crown.
 Four other owners purchased several hundred acres of this grant over the next 150 years, including John Dabney in 1759, John Kerr in 1793, Hoare Browse Trist in 1800, and William Garth in 1810.

 Garth built the Birdwood pavilion and four surrounding dependencies between 1819 and 1830; the entrance drive was also built at that time.
 It has been suggested that Thomas Jefferson's workmen may have assisted with the construction of the buildings due to the shared classical characteristics of the Birdwood structures and the contemporaneous University of Virginia pavilions.
 The farm was likely a thriving plantation, as Garth shared an interest in scientific agricultural practices with the local elite farming community.
-Garth produced tobacco, com, wheat, wool, and butter with the help of 52 enslaved workers by 1850.
+Garth produced tobacco, corn, wheat, wool, and butter with the help of 52 enslaved workers by 1850.
 The plantation was the site of horse races run by the Birdwood Jockey Club.
 During the Civil War, it was also the subject of a raid by General Custer in 1865.

 Samuel Buck purchased the Birdwood property in 1879.
 The Bucks only owned the property for eleven years, but they appeared to have been active farmers.
 A description of the property at that time includes a mention of quarters for enslaved workers, a gardener's cottage, orchards, berry patches, a roof cistern, wine cellar, apple room, a multitude of trees representing different geographies of the U.S., a poultry yard, walnut trees, and a stocked fish pond.
 Buck's ownership of the property was followed by William Chamberlain's in 1891, although no information has come to light about his activities.
 Charles Edgar purchased Birdwood in 1903, and constructed a new underground piping system to provide water to the house and also the large building addition on the southern side of the pavilion.